jomolesk/reference-architectures/docs/virtual-machines-linux/n-tier.md

 ---
-title: Running Linux VMs for an N-tier architecture on Azure | Microsoft Docs
+title: Running Linux VMs for an N-tier architecture on Azure
 description: How to run Linux VMs for an N-tier architecture in Microsoft Azure.
 services: ''
 documentationcenter: na